 The record also features several collaborative tracks, namely ‘Yun’ with Erykah Badu, ‘Still Live’ with Anderson .Paak, ‘All Day’ with Tablo of Epik High, ‘Hectic’ with Colde, and ‘Closer’ with Mahalia and Paul Blanco.

-Speaking about the record in July, RM shared: “I had fun working on music, I think it will be completely different from ‘mono’.
+Prior to the release of ‘Indigo’, RM had briefly touched on the concept for his solo record at a livestream he hosted earlier this year.
+“I had fun working on music, I think it will be completely different from ‘mono’,” the rapper shared at the time.
 “If ‘mono’ recorded my 2016 to ’18, then I think this new album serves as my diary and archive for 2019 to ’22.”

 In a teaser that premiered in the days leading up to ‘Indigo’’s release, the rapper had also referred to his debut solo record as “the last archive of my twenties”.

 RM is the third BTS member to release a solo project for the year.
 Prior to the release of ‘Indigo’, members J-Hope and Jin have released solo projects Jack In The Box’ and ‘The Astronaut’, respectively.